AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/overview.md

 # AEM Headless Content Author Journey {#aem-headless-author-journey}

-Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to author content for your headless project.
+Start here for a guided journey through the powerful and flexible headless features of AEM, and how to author content for your headless project.

 ## Introduction {#introduction}

-Headless implementation is increasingly becoming important for delivering experiences to your audience, wherever they are and regardless of channel.
+Headless implementation is becoming increasingly important for delivering experiences to your audience, wherever they are and regardless of channel.

 Headless content is not based on the traditional structure of pages, and components.
 Instead it is based on the creation of channel-neutral, reusable fragments of content and their cross-channel delivery.

 In AEM this is realized with Content Fragments.
-You author the content in individual Content Fragments, that are then made available for an application to select and use as required.
+You author the content in individual Content Fragments that are then made available for an application to select and use as required.

 This flexibility means that headless is a modern and dynamic development pattern for implementing digital experiences.